 Brainstorming is a technique used to generate a large number of ideas for the solution of a problem.
-It can be uses to identify risks, ideas and solutions to issues by using a group o team members or subject matter experts.
-Typically, a brainstorming session is structures so that each participant’s ideas are recorded for later analysis.
+It can be used to identify risks, ideas, and solutions to issues by using a group o team members or subject matter experts.
+Typically, a brainstorming session is structured so that each participant’s ideas are recorded for later analysis.

 - Collect as many ideas as possible from all participants with no criticisms or judgments made while ideas are being generated.